Kallmann syndrome: Diagnosis

+Diagnosis of Kallmann syndrome is based on clinical evaluation, endocrine testing, and genetic analysis.
+Hormone levels typically show low levels of sex steroids and gonadotropins.
 Diagnosing KS and other forms of CHH is complicated by the difficulties in distinguishing between a normal constitutional delay of puberty or a case of KS/CHH.
 The diagnosis is often one of exclusion found during the workup of delayed puberty.

 In males, the use of age appropriate levels of testosterone can help to distinguish between a case of KS/CHH from a case of delayed puberty.
 If no puberty is apparent, especially no testicular development, then a review by a reproductive endocrinologist may be appropriate.
 If puberty is not apparent by the age of 16 then the person should be referred for endocrinological review.
 Post natal diagnosis of KS/CHH before the age of 6 months is sometimes possible as the normal post natal hormonal surge of gonadotropins along with testosterone or oestrogen is absent in babies with KS/CHH.
 This lack of detectable hormones in the blood can be used as a diagnostic indicator, especially in male infants.

 In females, diagnosis is sometimes further delayed as other causes of amenorrhoea normally have to be investigated first before a case of KS/CHH is considered.

 Diagnosis of KS/CHH normal involves a range of clinical, biochemical and radiological tests to exclude other conditions that can cause similar symptoms.